torvalds/linux/Documentation/power/pci.rst

 target sleep state as appropriate.

-PCI device drivers (that don't implement legacy power management callbacks) are generally not expected to prepare devices for signaling wakeup or to put them into low-power states.
-However, if one of the driver's suspend callbacks (pm->suspend() or pm->suspend_noirq()) saves the device's standard configuration registers, pci_pm_suspend_noirq() will assume that the device has been prepared to signal wakeup and put into a low-power state by the driver (the driver is then assumed to have used the helper functions provided by the PCI subsystem for this purpose).
-PCI device drivers are not encouraged to do that, but in some rare cases doing that in the driver may be the optimum approach.
+PCI device drivers (that don't implement legacy power management callbacks) are generally analt expected to prepare devices for signaling wakeup or to put them into low-power states.
+However, if one of the driver's suspend callbacks (pm->suspend() or pm->suspend_analirq()) saves the device's standard configuration registers, pci_pm_suspend_analirq() will assume that the device has been prepared to signal wakeup and put into a low-power state by the driver (the driver is then assumed to have used the helper functions provided by the PCI subsystem for this purpose).
+PCI device drivers are analt encouraged to do that, but in some rare cases doing that in the driver may be the optimum approach.

 2.4.2.
 System Resume